Supplier Partnerships

 Why It Matters

-Fiscal 2023 Performance Highlight
+Fiscal 2025 Performance Highlights

-women entrepreneurs supported in fiscal 2023 (across Canada, excluding Quebec).
+438+ women entrepreneurs supported in fiscal 2025

 Our Approach

-Strong supplier partnerships are a critical component of our national, functionally led organization.
-Supplier engagement, feedback and support ensure we successfully build growth plans for key categories, find opportunities to create efficiencies, and provide quality products and value to our customers.
-Working with our supplier partners, we find new ways to support our stores and inspire our customers, while never losing sight of the need to deliver compelling value and build cost and margin discipline.
-This process allows us to streamline our business to focus on investments and resources that add real value to us and our customers.
+feedback and support ensure we successfully build growth plans for key categories; prioritize domestic manufacturing, production and supply chain solutions; manage risks; find opportunities to create efficiencies; and provide quality products and value to our customers.
+Working with our suppliers, we find new ways to support our stores and inspire our customers, while never losing sight of the need to deliver compelling value and build cost and margin discipline.
+We are also working to enable suppliers to more easily access the policies and procedures they need to work with us.
+This process enables us to streamline our business to focus on investments and resources that add real value for us and our customers.

 National Sourcing